Chart Color Schemes

 Population growth drivers in Lathlain are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, as of November 2025, Lathlain's estimated population is around 4,437.
-This reflects an increase of 738 people since the 2021 Census, which reported a population of 3,699.
-The change was inferred from AreaSearch's estimation of the resident population at 4,307 following examination of the latest ERP data release by the ABS in June 2024, along with an additional three validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Lathlain's population is estimated at around 4,437 as of Feb 2026.
+This reflects an increase of 738 people (20.0%) since the 2021 Census, which reported a population of 3,699 people.
+The change is inferred from the resident population of 4,307 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 3 validated new addresses since the Census date.
 This level of population equates to a density ratio of 2,881 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Lathlain's growth rate of 20% since the 2021 census exceeded both the national average (9.7%) and state averages, marking it as a growth leader in the region.
-Overseas migration contributed approximately 83% of overall population gains during recent periods.
+Lathlain's 20.0% growth since the 2021 census exceeded the national average (9.9%), along with the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 83.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends project an above median growth for national areas.
-By 2041, Lathlain is expected to increase by 852 persons, reflecting a total increase of 14.7% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023, based on 2022 data.
+As we examine future population trends, an above median population growth of national areas is projected, with the suburb expected to increase by 858 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 14.8% in total over the 17 years.

 Frequently Asked Questions - Population